trajanmcgill/concert.js/README.md

 		```
 		git clone https://github.com/trajanmcgill/concert.js.git
 		```
-	2. Next, get the linting, build, and reference documentation generator tools and run them.
-Move inside the newly created project directory and run:
+	2. Next, to get all the dependencies (the linting, build, and reference documentation generator tools) and run an initial build process, move inside the newly created project directory and run:
 		```
 		npm install
 		```
-- Working folders and files
+- Working folders and files:
 	- `design` directory has some design notes files.
 	- `dist` directory is created by the build process, and contains all the distributable files, including both the Concert.js library and the auto-generated documentation web pages.
 	- `docTemplates` contains template files for jsdoc to use when auto-generating reference documentation from the comments in the source code.